Charlytoc/chatbot-cli-template/README.md

 ## Welcome!

-### I did it this template to easily a chatbot you can talk with directly in your command
+### I did it this template to easily a chatbot you can talk with directly in your command line

 First clone this repository with:
 ```